NLnetLabs/krill-manual/source/hsm.rst

           with the HSM.
 This is because it can be slow to generate, sign with and destroy one-off signing keys using an HSM.

-          On the other hand, because thes one-off keys are immediately destroyed, they do not need to be protected to the same degree as RPKI CA private keys, or CA identity keys.
+          On the other hand, because these one-off keys are immediately destroyed, they do not need to be protected to the same degree as RPKI CA private keys, or CA identity keys.
 Assuming that the OpenSSL generation of a 2048 bit RSA key pair is secure